Chart Color Schemes

 Health performance in Murrumba Downs is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Common health conditions are somewhat prevalent across all age groups but particularly high among older cohorts.
-Private health cover stands at approximately 51% of the total population (~6,411 people), slightly lower than the average SA2 area.
-The most common medical conditions are mental health issues and arthritis, affecting 8.7% and 8.0% of residents respectively.
-66.9% of residents report having no medical ailments, compared to 69.9% across Greater Brisbane.
-17.4% of residents are aged 65 and over (2,170 people), higher than the 11.6% in Greater Brisbane.
-Health outcomes among seniors require more attention than those of the broader population.
+The rate of private health cover is relatively low at approximately 51% of the total population, which numbers around 7,247 people.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 8.7% and 8.0% of residents respectively.
+However, 66.9% of residents declare themselves completely clear of medical ailments compared to 69.9% across Greater Brisbane.
+The area has a higher proportion of seniors aged 65 and over at 17.4%, with approximately 2,453 people falling into this age category, compared to the 11.6% in Greater Brisbane.
+Health outcomes among seniors present some challenges that require more attention than those of the broader population.

 Frequently Asked Questions - Health